 “I suspected as much.”
 AIDS was rampant in Southeast Asia.
 Almost as bad as New York.

 She recommended volunteering at the Emergency Ward and motioned for another donor.

 Jim was being drained of blood.
 He hadn’t left the country in years.
 “Where you going?”

 “Someplace I can lend a hand.”
 I grabbed a donut.
 They were for donors, however I had skipped breakfast.

 Outside hundreds of expectant donors jostled in a block-long queue.
 At the emergency entrance the doctors and nurses searched the avenue for the ambulances.
 No arrivals was not a good sign.

-Downtown was where help was most needed and I returned home to dress in heavy work clothes and boots.
+Downtown was where help was needed and I returned home to dress in heavy work clothes and boots.
 I had worked construction in my youth.
 This city needed every hand on deck.
-I tried calling my friend again.
+I tried calling my friend, Andrew, again.
 The line was dead.

-I prayed that Andrew had escaped injury and rode my bike through the Lower East Side.
+I prayed he had escaped injury and rode my bike through the Lower East Side.